aleshaleksey/fansys23/abilities.md

 - This ability must be taken separately for each movement modality.
 - Flash step cannot be used with "dig" speed, "swim" speed or "cosmic" speed.
 - This ability cannot be used when wearing heavy armour.

 ___
-#### Quick Mount

-**Description**: You mount as a "secondary action" and quick-mount as a "non-action".
-"Dismount" becomes a "minor interaction".
-Furthermore you can always "take care" when mounting (but not quick-mounting).
-The thresholds are not affected.

-**Prerequisite**: 2 ranks in ride.

-___
 ### Combat Abilities (Supernatural)